 - a.
 General Tax Considerations.
 One of the major hurdles to any conversion is the tax costs a conversion may trigger.
 In some cases these costs may outweigh the advantages gained from operating as an LLC.
-The tax cost of converting an existing entity into an LLC not only includes the federal income tax cost of the conversion, but also may include a considerable state tax cost. - b.
+The tax cost of converting an existing entity into an LLC not only includes the federal income tax cost of the conversion, but also may include a considerable state tax cost.
+[Beginning in 2011, the top individual income tax rate is scheduled to increase to 39.6%.
+The maximum rate on adjusted net capital gain of an individual is scheduled to be 20% (18% for property purchased after 2000 and held more than five years).
+In addition, any adjusted net capital gain otherwise taxed at a 15% rate is scheduled to be taxed at a 10% rate (8% for property held more than five years).
+The tax on qualified dividend income will rise from its current 15% to ordinary income rates (and so up to 39.6%).
+When the 3.8% health care surtax on individuals earning more than \$200,000 per year (\$250,000 for married couples) goes into effect in 2013, the dividend tax will become the highest income tax in the country.
+It is uncertain if Congress will enact legislation to lower the scheduled rate increases.
+Practitioners should monitor activity in this area.] - b.
 Tax Classification Considerations.
 Typically, an entity converting to LLC status wants to be classified as a partnership for federal income tax purposes.
 New LLCs with more than one member are classified as partnerships by default.
 Consequently, any entity (such as a corporation) with more than one owner that converts to LLC status by liquidating and forming a new entity automatically is taxed as a partnership.
 New LLCs with a single member are disregarded under the default rules or can elect to be taxed as a corporation.
 Disregarded entities are treated as entities not separate from their owners.
 An entity may elect to change its classification by filing Form 8832 (Entity Classification Election).
 If an entity changes its classification, it generally cannot again elect to change its classification during the 60 months following the effective date of the election. - c.
 State Law Considerations.
 Some states have limitations on the purposes for which an LLC can be formed.
 Specific prohibitions on engaging in banking or insurance exist in certain states.
 An entity engaging in one of these prohibited businesses would not want to convert to LLC status.
 In addition, since an LLC is a creature of state law, the converting business must adopt articles of organization and an operating agreement that conform to the requirements of the LLC statute in the state of organization.
-Although most state LLC statutes provide a high degree of flexibility in how LLCs are organized and operated, there may be statutory constraints that make operation as an LLC unattractive. - d.
-Miscellaneous Considerations.
-There are several significant nontax considerations in planning for the conversion of an existing entity into an LLC.
-The cost of these nontax considerations may be so prohibitive in some situations that the business contemplating conversion decides against it.
-For example, in some states a conversion may result in a reassessment of the business entity's property for property tax purposes.
-Additionally, some states charge a fee for recording the property transfer.
-Further, many lenders charge a fee (plus recording costs) for refiling liens and other legal documents in the new LLC name.
+Although most state LLC statutes provide a high degree of flexibility in how LLCs are organized and operated, there may be statutory constraints that make operation as an LLC unattractive.